-The course requirements for OA and DSA permit applicants do not specify a time frame for when the courses must be completed prior to permit application.
+The course requirements for orthodontic assistant and DSA permit applicants do not specify a time frame for when the courses must be completed prior to permit application.
 (BPC §§ 1750.2 and 1750.4.)
 This poses the risk of a permit applicant having completed coursework that is outdated by the time of permit application.
 Further, the infection control and Dental Practice Act course requirements for RDA applicants lack specific hour requirements (BPC § 1752.1, subd. (e)(1) and (2)), which is not consistent with the requirements for unlicensed dental assistants.
 RDA applicants should be required to take infection control and Dental Practice Act courses that are at least the same standard as the courses required for unlicensed dental assistants (BPC § 1750, subd. (c)(1) and (2)).

-The Board recommends amendments to BPC sections 1750.2, 1750.4, and 1752.1 to add the requirement that applicants for an OA permit or a DSA permit must have completed the required coursework in the Dental Practice Act, infection control, and BLS within five years prior to the date of application.
+The Board recommends amendments to BPC sections 1750.2, 1750.4, and 1752.1 to add the requirement that applicants for an Orthodontic Assistant permit or a DSA permit must have completed the required coursework in the Dental Practice Act and infection control within five years prior to the date of application and must have current certification in BLS at the time of application.
 The proposal also would clarify that the Dental Practice Act and infection control courses required for RDA licensure must be two hours and eight hours long, respectively.
-This proposal was approved at the February 2022 Board meeting.
+This proposal was approved at the February 2022 Board meeting and approved as revised at the November 2023 Board meeting.
+For this Report, the legislative proposal has been combined with the following legislative proposal to amend BPC sections 1752.1, 1752.4, and 1907, as both legislative proposals would amend BPC section 1752.1.